Phoenix Refugee Asylum Attorneys

 Step-by-Step Guide to the Asylum Application Process

-If you're in removal proceedings, you have more time, but once it's been a year since your arrival in the US no longer have the opportunity to file an application for asylum.
+If you're in removal proceedings, you have more time, but once it's been a year since your arrival in the US, you no longer have the opportunity to apply for asylum.
+The application requirements for these claims are more stringent since you have more time to gather the necessary evidence and information.

-It is critical to have an experienced asylum attorney in Phoenix to review your application before filing it to ensure the contents of your application are strong and that it meets the necessary evidentiary requirements.
+It is critical to have an experienced asylum attorney in Phoenix review your application before filing it to ensure the contents of your application are strong and that it meets the necessary evidentiary requirements.
 A simple mistake can cost refugees, whose lives are at stake, the protection they need and deserve.

 Navigating the Asylum Interview Process

 Applicants are required to submit to credible fear interviews with an asylum official.
-Refugee or Approval Notices are issued to individuals who pass their credible fear interviews and can continue applying for an asylum application
+Refugee or Approval Notices are issued to individuals who pass their credible fear interviews and can continue applying for an asylum application.

-Post-Approval: What Happens After Asylum is Granted?
+What Happens After Asylum is Granted?

 What to Do If Your Asylum Application is Denied